BitBagCommerce/SyliusCmsPlugin/doc/use_case.md

 # What is and how to use SyliusCmsPlugin

-Bitbag SyliusCmsPlugin is a plugin developed for Sylius, a popular open-source e-commerce system based on Symfony.
+BitBag SyliusCmsPlugin is a plugin developed for Sylius, a popular open-source e-commerce system based on Symfony.
 The plugin enhances Sylius with advanced content management capabilities, allowing the creation, editing, and publication of dynamic CMS (Content Management System) pages within an e-commerce store.